Josh Passley

-Joshua Jordan Passley (born 21 November 1994) is an English professional footballer who plays as a defender for National League South side Havant & Waterlooville.
+Joshua Jordan Passley (born 21 November 1994) is an English professional footballer who plays as a defender for Ebbsfleet United.

 Career

 Fulham

 Passley started his football career at Fulham and joined them at age eleven.
 He was initially a winger but switched to right back at sixteen, as well as playing at centre-back.
 Passley signed his first professional contract in 2013.
 On 26 January 2014 he made his debut for Fulham in a 1–1 draw against Sheffield United in the FA Cup fourth round, playing the full ninety minutes.

 Passley joined Shrewsbury Town on a youth loan on 27 November 2014.
 He made his Football League debut two days later in a 1–0 win over Burton Albion at New Meadow.
 Despite being ever-present for the duration of his loan period, he returned to his parent club when his loan deal ended on 5 January 2015.

 On 29 January 2015, Passley joined Portsmouth on an initial one-month youth loan.
 He made his Portsmouth debut two days later, playing 90 minutes in a 0–0 draw at Wycombe Wanderers.
 During his run of first team games, he helped the club achieve three clean sheets in three games, playing in a wing-back role.
 This was the same position he played while at Shrewsbury Town.
 Having made six appearances, Passley's loan spell with Portsmouth was extended for another month and again until the end of the season.
 His loan spell with Pompey came to an end on 12 April 2015 when he was taken off injured in the 83rd minute after losing consciousness in a defeat at Morecambe.

 At the end of the 2014–15 season, Passley was among nine players to leave Fulham.